Man Alone With Himself Pdf Download

 "There is no such thing as truth!"
 I yelled as I pulled past them, fools, lollygagging the days away instead of having convictions—but I had convictions, convictions enough for everyone.
 Then I drop clutched, spun my wheels, and in a cloud of dust and sand screeched back out onto that long, hard road to nothingness.

-Regarding the title: he has some fairly controversial ideas on solitude.
+...moreRegarding the title: he has some fairly controversial ideas on solitude.
 While it is the instinctive aspiration of superior people, inasmuch as they'd oft be apprehensive of/distressed upon dealing with the inanities the mediocre imposes upon them, as a man predestined for wisdom he would still deign to traffick with them, not least because he finds their antics interesting

-Regarding the title: he has some fairly controversial ideas on solitude.
+I dove into this book knowing next to nil about Nietzsche and hauled myself off its seductive waters pretty much impressed.Regarding the title: he has some fairly controversial ideas on solitude.
 While it is the instinctive aspiration of superior people, inasmuch as they'd oft be apprehensive of/distressed upon dealing with the inanities the mediocre imposes upon them, as a man predestined for wisdom he would still deign to traffick with them, not least because he finds their antics interesting.
 After all, keeping bad (i.e. inferior) company is necessary for every philosopher or he risks limiting his knowledge.
 Some cynics can't help but cut short any such intercourse though.

 All of that does sound rather elitist, but therein lies one's fascination with his genius.
 At times he displays a subtle, mordant wit; but when he's in fine form he can bludgeon you with the most unsavory apothegms.